 The Problem: Missed Opportunities

 Hitachi Vantara has a massive budget that requires consistent monitoring and maintenance; investments need to be regularly managed to ensure continual alignment.
 Although results were being measured well, they realized they weren’t properly educating teams on the importance of keeping investment data up to date.

 After introducing Allocadia’s MPM platform, Hitachi found instances where unused marketing spend was left sitting which translated to missed opportunities.

-Data points from every field marketer need to come together to show true ROI.
-If data is not entered properly – or not entered at all – it affects the global marketing budget and greatly impacts the business as a whole.
-A small issue in one budget causes a ripple effect across an entire organization’s investment data and the accuracy of their ROI measurements.
-It was essential for the Hitachi marketing department to demonstrate how global data integrated to reflect not just the impact of various campaigns, but the total marketing impact on pipeline and revenue.
+If data is not entered properly – or missing completely – it affects the global marketing budget and thus the entire business.
+One small issue in budgeting can cause a ripple effect across the organization.
+It was essential for the Hitachi marketing department to demonstrate how global data integrated to reflect the impact of various campaigns and the total marketing impact on pipeline and revenue.

 The Solution: Cleaned-up Data Meets AI

 Clean data and reporting are key for regional managers and directors to gain an overview of marketing pipeline and revenue impact.
 Hitachi’s new technology stack now includes a combination of Allocadia and Salesforce Einstein.
 They use Allocadia to plot revenue and budget data by campaign which they push into Salesforce every evening.
 In doing this, they can delve into errors and investigate potential data inaccuracies.
 Hitachi can review the cost, how it was allocated, and how effective every campaign or marketing activity was.